Peyton Place (TV series): Secondary cast members

 Lawyer and husband of Marian, who is enraged when he finds out his wife considered having an affair.
 He is a district attorney who is determined to get Rodney Harrington behind bars.
 Elliot blames him for being too subjective, because, according to him, John hates the Harrington family because Leslie withholding evidence to clear Elliot caused his father, a previous DA, grief over having prosecuted an innocent man.
+(Kerr later became a lawyer in real life.)